 Bannack has restrooms, a small visitor center and on-site caretakers who give tours and answer questions.

-There are lots of open buildings, and you'll have to be a hard-core history buff to walk through and read about every one of them.
-My kids (ages 12 and 15) didn't have that kind of patience.
-Here are a few structures that I found especially interesting.
+There are lots of open buildings, and you'll have to be a hard-core history buff to walk through every one of them.
+My kids didn't have that kind of patience but here are some structures that I found especially interesting.

 Masonic Lodge and School House – The school room, complete with antique desks, is on the first floor.
 The Masonic Lodge is on the second.
 This is THE building that families with school-age kids won't want to miss.